pdincubus/MODX-Revolution-Boilerplate/Post-Installation-Checklist.md

             * /assets/templates/
             * /assets/images/
             * /assets/files/
-    * Make the following folders all writable:
+    * Make the following folders all writeable:
         * /assets/ and all sub folders
         * /core/cache/
         * /core/components/
         * /core/export/
         * /core/import/
         * /core/package/
+    * Make sure that /core/config/config.inc.php is not writeable

 2. Update system settings:
     * Set "error page" setting to the ID of the Page Not Found document
     * Set Site Title
     * If using phpThumbOf/pThumb, set the "Hash thumbnail names" to true/yes
     * Enable friendly URLs, "Use friendly alias path", and "Automatically generate alias"
-    * Change the maximum file upload size (default is 1MB, add a 0 to the end to bump up to 10MB)
+    * Check/change the maximum file upload size if required
     * Turn off descriptions for the top menu (much more pleasant!)

 3. Add new pages:
     * "humans" - type = text, template = empty, richtext = no, published, hidden from menus
-    * "robots" - type = text, template = empty, richtext = no published, hidden from menus
+    * "robots" - type = text, template = empty, richtext = no, published, hidden from menus
     * "Search Results" - template = SearchResults, published, hidden from menus
     * "Page Not Found" - template = PageNotFound, pubslished, hidden from menus
     * sitemap - type = XML, template = empty, richtext = no, published, hidden from menus, content = [[!GoogleSiteMap]]